abhikonkal/Meomory-Management-and-Grabage-Collection-/README.md

 (Memory management and Garbage Collection)

-The jupyter File contains Three cells
+The jupyter File  named BT20CSE069_KONKAL_ABHINAV_ASSIGNMENT_NO_4 contains Three cells

 1.Memory management and Garbage Collection With GUI